sisap-challenges/sisap25-example-julia/README.md

 ```

 ### Instantiate the project
-Julia requires to prepare the working directory through an `instantiation`, as follows:
+Julia requires to prepare the working directory through an `instantiation`, _a.k.a. installing dependencies_, as follows:

 ```bash
 JULIA_PROJECT=.
 JULIA_NUM_THREADS=8 julia -e 'using Pkg; Pkg.instantiate()'
 ```

+You need internet access for this step.

 ### Run
 A similar procedure is needed to run; note that Julia may compile many packages in the first run, so please be patient.
 ```bash
 JULIA_PROJECT=.
 JULIA_NUM_THREADS=8 julia -L sisap2025.jl -e 'main_task1(); main_task2()'
 ```

+You should modify the number of threads to adapt your hardware; you can also try to add optimization flags to julia, e.g., call it `julia -O3 -Cnative`.

 ### Evaluation
 ```bash